Luckasx/Frimplestatic-Trader/README.md

 - SMA(200) - Simple Moving Average 200 periods
 - Range Selector (1w, 1m, 6m, 1y, YTD)

+The data comes from Yahoo!Finance, so you need to search tickers as shown there.

+Example: <a href="https://finance.yahoo.com/quote/AAPL/history/" target="_blank">AAPL</a>

 ### Setup
 Python 3